-- Keep the medium flowing through the valve as free from dirt and foreign material as possible. - Periodic exercise of the valve should be considered if ambient or fluid conditions are such that corrosion, elastomer degradation, fluid contamination build up, or other conditions that could impede solenoid valve shifting are possible.
+- Keep medium flowing through valve as free from dirt and foreign material as possible. - Periodic exercise of the valve should be considered if ambient or fluid conditions are such that corrosion, elastomer degradation, fluid contamination build up, or other conditions that could impede solenoid valve shifting are possible.
 The actual frequency of exercise necessary will depend on specific operating conditions.
 A successful operating history is the best indication of a proper interval between exercise cycles. - Depending on the medium and service conditions, periodic inspection of internal valve parts for damage or excessive wear is recommended.
 Thoroughly clean all parts.
-Replace any worn or damaged parts.
+If parts are worn or damaged, install a complete rebuild kit. - For special designs where an operating movement is utilized, periodic inspection of the movement should be carried out.
+Operating movement should be kept clean and free from paint, foreign matter, corrosion, freezing and icing conditions.

-Causes of Improper Operation
+Causes Of Improper Operation